D-score/dscore/README.md

 Rubio-Codina, Norbert Schady, Limbika Sengani, Chris Sudfeld, Marcus Waldman, Susan P. Walker, Ann M. Weber and Aisha K. Yousafzai.

+This study was supported by the Bill & Melinda Gates Foundation.
+The contents are the sole responsibility of the authors and may not necessarily represent the official views of the Bill & Melinda Gates Foundation or other agencies that may have supported the primary data studies used in the present study.

 ### Literature

 <div id="refs" class="references csl-bib-body hanging-indent"